act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 #### Failed Example 5

-The multiple `input` elements share a [form field error indicator][].
+These multiple `input` elements share a [form field error indicator][].
 The message describes the cause of the error but does not allow to identify the elements that caused the error because the same label is used in different `fieldset`s.

 ```html
 <form>